mvillalba/python-afip/README.md

 pyafipws and you might be wondering why use this one instead.
 To that, I can tell you why I'm writing
 it:
  * This is a simpler, one-function-one-package sort of deal.
 Use it to build something else.
- * It runs on Python 3 out of the box.
+ * It runs on Python 3 (and only Python 3) out of the box.
  * The code is simpler/cleaner to understand.
- * This package tries to abstract away (i.e. hide) some of the inherent ugliness in the native interfaces to the extent that's possible.
+ * This package tries to abstract away (i.e. hide) the inherent ugliness in the native interfaces and give you more natural data structures that don't make you feel like you are dealing with an ugly pile of XML documents and general SOAP awfulness.
+Because you are not, I am, so you don't have to.

 And just to be fair, a few reasons not to use it:
  * You want something established and better tested.
  * You need services not currently supported.
- * You don't care about Python 3 (though you should, it's nicer).
+ * You don't care about Python 3 (though you should, really, it's sweeeet).
  * You aren't looking to integrate this into something else.
 You want a fully built out solution.